For general information on support services in Derbyshire, please see Derbyshire Healthcare Local Support Services.

 Safe Places

-As we emerge out of lockdown it is even more important we have Safe Places where people can go if they feel scared, lost, unwell or anxious.
+Safe Places are where people can go if they feel scared, lost, unwell or anxious.
 Knowing where Safe Places are is a comfort to many people and instils them with confidence when they venture out and about.

 For many people who suffer with anxiety, stress or depression a trip outside the home can be a harrowing experience.
 The onset of Covid-19 has exacerbated this and more people are fearful of going out.